ZJU-Automated-Reasoning-Group/lotus/docs/source/cfl/cfl_components.rst

 * Integer-encoded ``CnfGrammar`` and ``CnfGraph`` representation
 * CFL saturation with unary and binary derivation records
 * Backward closure to contributing input edges
+* Opt-in factorized tracing that reconstructs contributing edges from the saturated relations without recording derivations
 * Generic file-driven alternating-refinement experiment

 It does not own typed delimiter semantics, approximation grammars, benchmark